makeabilitylab/physcomp/electronics/resistors.md

 A resistor is a specially formulated component that *resists* the flow of charge (current) in a circuit.
 Just as we can reduce the flow of water in a pipe by inserting a valve packed with sand, clay, hair (bleah), or other permeable blockages, so too can we reduce the flow of electrons by inserting a component that has less conductive material than a normal wire.

-## How does a resistor work?
+## How do resistors work?

 ![An animated gif showing how resistors can be placed in a circuit to resist current flow.](assets/gifs/ResistorCurrentFlow_EngineeringMindset-Optimized.gif)
 **Figure.** This animation shows how a resistor can be placed between two wires to reduce current flow.
 Notice how electrons flow freely through the copper wire.
-With the resistor, these electrons "collide" with other atoms and themselves, which restricts electron flow (and also transforms some energy as heat).
+With the resistor, these electrons "collide" with other atoms and themselves, which transforms the electrical energy to thermal energy and induces a voltage drop.
 Animation from [The Engineering Mindset](https://youtu.be/kcL2_D33k3o?t=891).
 {: .fs-1 }

-In a resistor, flowing electrons collide with atoms and make them vibrate converting *electrical energy* to *heat energy*.
-Thus, there is a voltage drop $$V$$ across each resistor, which is captured by Ohm's Law: $$V = I * R$$.
+In a resistor, flowing electrons collide with atoms making them vibrate, which converts *electrical energy* to *heat energy* and induces a voltage drop $$V$$.
 The amount by which a resistor *resists* the flow of charge is called its resistance $$R$$ and is measured in Ohms (Ω).
+The amount of voltage drop over a resistor captured by Ohm's Law: $$V = I * R$$.

-As noted in [Lesson 1](electricity-basics.md), some materials have lower resistance than others depending on their atomic composition.
-Metals like silver, copper, and gold are *good* conductors—they offer *low* resistance—because they have easily displaceable electrons in their outer atomic shells.
+As noted in [Lesson 1](electricity-basics.md), some materials like metals—silver, copper, and gold—have low resistances.
+They have easily displaceable electrons in their outer atomic shells and make good *conductors*.
 Other materials such as glass, rubber, and air have high resistance and poor conductivity ("low electron mobility")—these materials are called *insulators*.

-## Resistor composition
+## How are resistors made?

-We can carefully select the *type* and *amount* of a resistive material to create a resistor with a specific resistance $$R$$.
+To make a resistor with a specific resistance $$R$$, component manufacturers carefully select the *type* and *amount* of a resistive material embedded into insulated packaging.
 In the image below, for example, a resistive material (like carbon) is wrapped around an insulator and covered by an insulating material as well.
 The more wraps, the higher resistance.
 And this should intuitively make sense: increasing the number of wraps simply increases the *length* of the resistive material (or the amount of resistive material electrons have to navigate through).

 ![](assets/images/InsideResistors_FromSparkfunWithSlightModificationsByJonFroehlich.png)
 **Figure.**  Image from [Sparkfun.com](https://learn.sparkfun.com/tutorials/resistors) with annotations by Jon Froehlich.